 Some people believe it’s wrong to drop names, but that’s true if the companies you have worked with before are relatively unknown.
-If you have worked with reputable companies before, or reputable managers, make sure you mention their names in your resume and / or coverletter.
+If you have worked with reputable companies before, or reputable managers, make sure you mention their names in your resume and / or cover letter.
 Dropping a well-known name gets the attention of recruiters faster.
-It can make you a favorite for a position if your job history section, of your resume, is full of achievements.
+It can make you a favorite for a position if the job history section of your resume is full of achievements.
 It sends a message that you can perform well on the job.

 3. Be selective of the skills you include